-This module provides opportunities for students to extend and challenge their use of narrative forms to cover longer and more complex production and subject matter, while maintaining the rigour of deadline and accuracy.
-Emphasis will be put on encouraging students to reflect on the expertise they bring from other countries, in order to find fresh angles and approaches to producing news and current affairs.
+This module provides opportunities for students to extend and challenge their use of narrative forms to cover longer and more complex production and subject matter, while maintaining the rigour of deadline and accuracy (known as long form journalism).

 The course is completed full time across three semesters covering one year.